Ask iris: "Should I get a dog with my boyfriend if I'm not sure how long we'll be together?"

 The second question you need to address—a conversion to have with your boyfriend—is, if you break up, who keeps the dog?
 Countless couples break up and do the awkward dance of joint custody (which means you'll regularly see your ex, not a great situation to be in).
 Or worse, you'll have a Legally Blonde scenario on your hands: one person steals the dog while the other is left feeling betrayed.
 Unless you’re married, you need to discuss who gets to keep the dog if you break up.

 I didn’t bring up the longevity of your relationship in the response above because, really, it doesn’t matter.
 You could think you’re going to stay together forever but, a year from now, things change.
 You don’t need to know if your boyfriend is “the one” to get a dog.
 On top of that, it’s completely normal to have reservations about your relationship.
 I mean, you’re 23 and living in one of the largest cities in the world!
-Of course you’re wary about getting a dog if you equate it to committing to your boyfriend forever.
+Of course, you’re wary about getting a dog if you equate it to committing to your boyfriend forever.

-Getting a dog together can be an incredible addition to your lives, as long as you’re responsible with the decision.
+Getting a dog together can be an incredible addition to your life, as long as you’re responsible for the decision.
 It can be a bonding experience for you both, and a new fur baby could spice up a rather mundane quarantine life.
 But you don’t need to think of getting a dog as saying you’ll marry your boyfriend.
 As long as you both have a plan for what would happen in the event of a breakup, you can move forward in deciding to get a dog purely from whether you want an addition to your nights spent watching Netflix on your couch.